afbarbaro/amos/README.md

 ## Useful npm commands

+### Build, watch, test

 - `npm run build` Compile Typescript to js
 - `npm run watch` Watch for changes to Typescript and compile
 - `npm run test` Run the Jest unit tests

+### Deploy to localstack

+- `npm run cdklocal:bootstrap` Bootstrap the CDK stack to be able to deploy it to localstack
+- `npm run cdklocal:deploy` Deploy the stack to localstack

+### Deploy to AWS

-- `npm run cdk:bootstrap` Bootstrap the CDK stack to be able to deploy AWS or Localstack
+- `npm run cdk:bootstrap` Bootstrap the CDK stack to be able to deploy it to AWS
-- `npm run cdk:deploy` Deploy the stack to AWS or Localstack
+- `npm run cdk:deploy` Deploy the stack to AWS

 ## Credits and references